v3io/frames/README.md

 <a id="method-execute"></a>
 ### execute Method

-Extends the basic CRUD functionality of the other client methods via custom commands.
+Extends the basic CRUD functionality of the other client methods via backend-specific commands.

 - [Syntax](#method-execute-syntax)
 - [Common parameters](#method-execute-common-params)